Aug

 Isaiah 49:2

-It is this hitherto hidden doctrine of the saints that explains the cryptic prophecy that Israel shall be God’s battle axe and weapons of war.
-Weapons through which God will break the nations that refuse to repent, and thus recover the world.
+It is this doctrine of the saints, something that Christendom has forgotten, that explains the cryptic prophecy that Israel shall be God’s battle axe and weapons of war – weapons through which God will break the nations that refuse to repent, and thus recover the world.

 Do ye not know that the saints shall judge the world? … Know ye not that we shall judge angels? how much more the things that pertain to this life?